-The internal audit reports on the reviews carried out, identifying weaknesses with suggested recommendations for improvements to management for further action, were presented to the Audit Committee at the Audit Committee meetings held on 26 October 2015 and 18 April 2016.
-The internal audit reviewed the risks and controls related to purchasing and information technology during the financial year.
+The internal audit reports on the reviews carried out, identifying weaknesses with suggested recommendations for improvements to management for further action, were presented to the Audit Committee at the Audit Committee meetings held on 28 October 2016 and 26 April 2017.
+The internal audit reviewed the risks and controls related to inventory management and risk management of the Group during the financial year.